Strausss-com/Strausss-com.github.io/README.md

 - <a href="https://maps.app.goo.gl/4xDPLKPiXCqieDPQA">"Gifi"</a>: Cheap home goods
 - <a href="https://maps.app.goo.gl/kNX1KdyeowXzZcKD6">"St. Pierre"</a>: THE O.G. fabric store.
 Lots of wannabes near there.
 - <a href="https://maps.app.goo.gl/skAhJjACWREDsmpP7 Au Kilo">"Bijoux au poids"</a>: Silver jewelry by weight
+- <a href="https://www.lagrandeepicerie.com/fr">La Grande Épicerie de Paris"</a>: The final boss of food stores.

 ### Bars & Restaurants
 - <a href="https://maps.app.goo.gl/CFdZf9jUvELVU4e19">"Le petit Café de Montmartre"</a>: Danielle the 80+ year old owner is one of last ones to remember Jack
 - <a href="https://maps.app.goo.gl/rioQCCRCfmXstcP59">"Chez Clint"</a>: Where we held Jack's wake
 - <a href="https://maps.app.goo.gl/eg4Nc2NNFnGvt5JL9">"La Boîte aux Lettres"</a>: Good restaurant, very solid price/performance.
 Reservation recommended
+- <a href="https://lacouveemontmartre.com/">"La Couvée"</a>: recommended by Kicki & Uli, French not cheap
 - <a href="https://maps.app.goo.gl/Y37Lj1KxFNiwD3Y69">"Chez Celiane"</a>: Chinese takeout, fun buying 2-3 different individual items for a Euro each.
 Samosas good, the chicken spring roll aint great, vegetable better, have not tried the dishes.
 - <a href="https://maps.app.goo.gl/47WSBTB9S9x1uFfS7">"Dumbo"</a>: Popular Burger, takeout only
 - <a href="https://maps.app.goo.gl/gHvvGGH6F5UTXPZS8">"Shinjuku Pigalle"</a>: Slightly hipster Japanese.
 - <a href="https://maps.app.goo.gl/AUmJPjLzNygZugwS6">"Nagoya Ramen"</a>: Acceptable asian noodles
+- <a href="https://maps.app.goo.gl/PkZHorEjZUPrQr1n7">"Au Délice du Sacré-Coeur"</a>: West African, recommended by Sola (and maybe Seyi)
 - <a href="">"Mascotte"</a>: Seafood and atmosphere.
 Only if someone else picks up the tab - expensive
 - <a href="https://maps.app.goo.gl/i17YN8SQFHo3WnJB6">"Flunch"</a>: ONLY for bankrupt studendts & artists.
 They have a small salad bowl for 2.95 (not weight), any main dish comes with "Unlimited vegetables" including good fries - a way to get fiber in between all the baguette.
-With the loyalty card you get a free coffee,.
+With the loyalty card you get a free coffee.
 - <a href="https://maps.app.goo.gl/krfM4RSC8DogvmWd9">"Brasserie Lipp"</a>: Far away, classic & not cheap

 WE ARE STILL ACTIVELY LOOKING FOR:
 - A place with cheap beer to sit nearby (<€5 per drink)